michaelcgurka/cf_ai_gamifier/README.md

 - 🎨 **Full-Screen Games**: Sandboxed iframe rendering for security
 - 📱 **Responsive Design**: Works on mobile and desktop
 - 🌊 **Streaming Generation**: Real-time progress updates
+- 💎 **Modern UI**: Built with TailwindCSS for a clean, minimalist design

 ## 🎬 Demo